hashiyomu/FACEIT-STATS-NIGHTBOT-STREAMELEMENTS/README.md

 How you do can deserialize response using Streamelements?
 I attached an example - Format.php.

 You need to upload the script to your server with PHP support.
-After the action you need to fetch URL to your script by StreamElements.
+After the action you need to fetch your script URL by StreamElements.
 Example: $(urlfetch http://yourserver.com/Format.php?nick=s1mple)
 Result: